furqanali945/React-Learning-Journey---/README.md

 - /sms -> 3000 - SMS
 - All these ports can be mapped to a domain name.
 - Now we will how our react app will explore different services.

+# 2 approaches to get data from the backend.

+- 1st approach When the app loads -> api -> render.
+- poor user experience.

+- 2nd approach load -> render -> api -> re render the data.
+- In react, we will always use 2nd approach.
+This is a better approach.
+- It will also give you better user experience.
+- React has best render mechanism so we shouldn't worry about re render in 2nd approach.